Papierkorb/tarfs/README.md

 * **gnutar.h** Header definition for tar files, taken from https://www.gnu.org/software/tar/manual/html_node/Standard.html

+## Implementation

+This project focuses on the interaction part with Linux.
+That's why the implementation of the Tar reading code is kept really simple: On mount, all file entries are read from the tar file, and stored as a linked list.
+Some data, like the file path, is stored separatly in the structure to ease access.

+When Linux wants the module to list a directory, or find a specific file, the whole linked list is iterated, making most file system operations `O(n)`.

 ## Attention

 Please note that you're actually loading stuff into your kernel.
 That means the